Flat Fee Landlord

 Leave your name and number.
 We’ll call you back with a free rental analysis for your specific property.

-Landlords who hire property managers often have a natural desire to see every screening result and approve every tenant before they're placed.
-That impulse is understandable — it's your property.
-But how that desire is implemented matters significantly for Fair Housing compliance.
-Here's the right framework.
+Landlords who hire property managers often have a natural desire to see every screening result and approve every tenant before placement.
+That impulse is understandable — it is your property, your investment, and your financial risk.
+But how that desire is implemented matters significantly for Fair Housing compliance, placement speed, and the overall landlord-manager relationship.

 What a Property Manager Can Share